jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 There are 2 modes of operation for writing/deleting to EdgeKV: `edgeworker` or `api`.

 ### EdgeWorker Mode
 This mode leverages an EdgeWorker to perform the writes/deletes to EdgeKV.
-The main reason is because EdgeKV allows for more writes/deletes per second than the administrative API.
+This mode allows for more writes/deletes per second than the administrative [API mode](#api-mode).
 See the [rate limits at techdocs.akamai.com](https://techdocs.akamai.com/edgekv/docs/limits)

 * An EdgeWorker is required for this mode and you can check the code in charge of writing/deleting EdgeKV items in `./edgeworker/main.js`.